Emergent Nodal Spheres and Weyl Fermions via Spin-Texture Coupled to Thin Film Orbital Dirac Semimetals

 Recently, non-collinear magnetic textures and other unconventional magnetic orders have emerged as versatile platforms for engineering fundamental physical phenomena in condensed matter systems and for advancing spintronics applications.
 Electrons coupled to non-collinear magnetic textures experience emergent (fictitious) gauge fields, including axial electromagnetic fields~\cite{Yasufumi2020,Bruno2004,Schulz2012,Nagaosa2012,Liu2013,Ozawa2024,Ilan2020}.
 Spatial or temporal variations in (anti)ferromagnetic order lead to a broad range of electronic responses beyond those found in systems with uniform and static magnetism.
 Such non-collinear spin configurations can give rise to phenomena including the anomalous Hall effect (AHE) and the chiral magnetic effect (CME)~\cite{Terasawa2024,Yasufumi2020,Ishihara2019,An2019,Redies2020,Ilan2020,Heidari2023,Harada2023}.
 Furthermore, the coupling between emergent gauge fields from magnetic textures and superconducting order parameters has been shown to generate rich physics, including topological superconductivity hosting Majorana end, edge, and corner modes~\cite{Loss2022,chatterjee2024_I,Chatterjee2024_II,Subhadarshini2024,Chatterjee2023,Brüning2025,Subhadarshini2025}.
 Non-collinear magnetism thus provides an alternative route for engineering chirality and topology in solids without the need for external gauge fields or laser drives.

-There has been some work on the interaction of topological semimetals with spin-textures \cite{Araki2018, bera2025} but there are many gaps in the literature.
-In this work, we consider the effect of spin-tectures on orbital DSMs leading to host of novel phenomena including the appearance of Weyl points and nodal spheres.
-We explore the emergent anomalous Hall effect, the chiral magnetic effect, and the induced Lifshitz transition in the magentic band structure.
+There has been some work on the interaction of topological semimetals with spin-textures \cite{Araki2018, bera2025} but there are still gaps in the literature.
+In this work, we consider the effect of spin-textures on orbital DSMs leading to a host of novel phenomena including the appearance of Weyl points, associated transport phenomena, and Floquet-induced degeneracy structures descended from a nodal sphere in the effective Hamiltonian.

 {\it Model and Unitary Rotation}.
-We begin with a spinless Dirac semimetal minimal model Hamiltonian coupled to a spin-texture exchange term of the form
+The setup is such: we envision a thin film 3d Dirac semimetal sample with a spin-texture on the surface as shown in Fig. \ref{Fig1}.
+The presence of the thin film allows for the magnetic interaction to permeate the entire sample at roughly constant strength.
+An orbital Dirac semimetal minimal model Hamiltonian is then considered coupled to a spin-texture exchange term, with the effective Hamiltonian of the form

 where $\vec{\tau}$ is a valley degree of freedom, $\vec{\sigma}$ is real spin, and $\vec{S}$ represents a classical spin. $v_F$ represents the so called Fermi velocity of the DSM and $J_{ex}$ represents the strength of the spin-texture coupling.
 Such a model may be derived from microscopic theories of interfaces using the Schreiffer-Wolf class of transformations.
 We assume the following form for $\vec{S}$: